 We can’t compare DOOH vs. OOH in terms of performance.
 With regular out-of-home advertising, measuring results is nearly impossible.
 Unless you mount a micro webcam behind each billboard and then manually count each pair of eyeballs staring at the ad.

-The answer to how to measure DOOH effectiveness is still yet to be fully understood.
+The answer to how to measure digital OOH effectiveness is still yet to be fully understood.
 But, the location data here comes to the rescue again.
 Location data companies utilize GPS, Wi-FI, and Bluetooth technologies to collect data points and then provide them to the advertisers.

-Programmatic platforms that support DOOH placements may generate reports based on these data points, count impressions, and provide some inventory forecasting.
+Digital out-of-home programmatic platforms may generate reports based on these data points, count impressions, and provide some inventory forecasting.

-Benefits of DOOH Advertising Over Other Digital Channels
+Benefits of Digital OOH Advertising Over Other Digital Channels

 While the internet and popular social media platforms are massively saturated with digital advertising, DOOH campaigns stand out.
-The novelty and charm of fully virtual advertising are gradually reducing since mobile screens are fully integrated into people's regular lives.
+The novelty and charm of fully virtual ads are gradually reducing since mobile screens have long integrated into people's regular lives.

-DOOH campaigns, with their creative combination of traditional and digital advertising tools, have become attractive and effective advertising tools that brands can use.
+DOOH campaigns, with their creative combination of traditional and digital advertising methods, have become attractive for brands to use.
 Here are the advantages of DOOH technology for both users and advertisers:

 Better Reach-Quality Ratio

 Hyper-relevant digital ads based on behavioral targeting might work best for conversions.
 OOH campaigns always performed well in increasing brand awareness.
-DOOH combines both: it allows you to apply targeting to an extent and provides better campaign reach.
+Well, digital OOH combines both: it allows you to apply targeting to an extent and provides better campaign reach.

 Can’t Be Skipped

 Nuff said: even if you wanted to get close and skip or scroll, DOOH screens intentionally lack screen sensors.
-Users will be glued to the screen until the ad ends, as it occurred with good old linear TV advertising.
+Users will be glued to the IRL screen (or at least give it a glimpse) until the ad ends, as it occurred with good old linear TV advertising.

 Even though DOOH utilizes location information, it does not use any personally identifiable data to target the user.
-The industry experts predict a spike in contextual targeting usage and displacement of behavioral.
 Digital OOH almost completely relies on the context, bypassing the need to know people’s identities, which is achieved by gathering 1st-party data or asking for consent required for 3rd-party cookies collection.

 Perfect Place & Day-Parting

-The ad appears on the screen when the target user is most likely around, thanks to the dynamic nature of DOOH ads.
+The ad appears on the screen when the target user is most likely around, thanks to the dynamic nature of DOOH.
 Utilizing big data, advertisers define the best time to show the creative and “book” screen time for their campaign.

 DOOH is not only pink and rosy.
 We should be honest: it’s the least optimized digital advertising channel.